Anker Site: Significance

-The Anker site is a site belonging to the Huber tradition (aka Blue Island) and is considered to be closely related to the Oneota Orr focus.
+The Anker site is a site belonging to the Huber tradition (a.k.a.
+Blue Island) and is considered to be closely related to the Oneota Orr focus.
 The site is unique among Huber sites in the large amount of trade goods, mostly from the lower Mississippi River area but also from northern Michigan and the Iroquoian area of Ontario and New York State.
 This could mean either extensive trade networks or movements of people.

 The structure present at Anker is larger than other Huber period houses noted at the Oak Forest site and therefore may be a ceremonial structure.
 The fact that a dog skull was placed in one of the pits supports that possibility.
 Also, many of the grave goods may be interpreted as parts of medicine bundles or otherwise have spiritual or religious implications.
 The presence of the gorget with "weeping eye" motif and the trade vessels from the Middle Mississippian area suggest that the Anker residents participated in or at least had knowledge of the Southeastern Ceremonial Complex.

 Based on the animal bone found at the site, and the presence of scapula hoes, it is thought that the site was occupied at least during the summer months.
 It may have functioned as a religious/ceremonial center in the settlement pattern of the Huber culture, while other sites such as Oak Forest served as semi-permanent residential areas.

 There are no radiocarbon dates available for the site, but based on the artifacts present, the researchers believe the site was occupied from approximately A.D.
 1400 to 1500.
 The specific Native American tribe represented by the remains is unknown; however, Miami, Illinois or a Chewere Sioux group are possibilities.